Introduction: Achieving More with Predictable Pipeline

 - Realistic: Certainly, provided content is targeted and engaging, which may mean we need to develop content in multiple formats.

-With a high-level goal and objective in place, you’ll have a better idea of how to hone in on your audience.
+With a high-level goal and objective, you’ll better understand how to hone in on your audience.

 Topic, Format and Content Strategy

-After your goals and target audiences are defined, you’ll need to decide on both a topic and format you’ll use to connect with your audiences.
+After your goals and target audiences are defined, you’ll need to decide on a topic and format to connect with your audiences.

 To help identify suitable topics to create content on, write down two or three content themes reflective of your company values and messaging.
 Don’t overthink this stage—themes can be as simple as “Predictable Pipeline.”